HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 After the reports are submitted, I am aware that by myself, it will be impossible to maintain such software.
 The software will eventually be deprecated and cease to function effectively without ongoing maintenance and updates.
 Therefore, I propose to open-source the project, allowing the community to contribute and I am willing to see more innovations and feedbacks from the community.

 # Future Plan
-# Work
+## Work Left
 ## Picture Send/Receive
 We are currently focused on enhancing the functionality for sending and receiving pictures as we mentioned above.
 This is in a discussion with other developers to find out the potential solutions.
 ## Testing
 To ensure the robustness and user satisfaction of our app, we plan to ask a few people to review the code.
 Then, we may conduct thorough multiple testing.
 First, we will apply unit tests and jest tests on all the products.

+## Timeline

 # Future Plan